-Funny, raw and scary Smith retells his adventures, tragedy, and search for self discovery in a way that makes you want to book a ticket to India when you are finished.
-As with all travellers, traveled countries will always leave a mark.
+Funny, raw and scary Smith retells his adventures, tragedy, and search for self-discovery in a way that makes you want to book a ticket to India when you are finished.
+As with all travellers, travelled countries will always leave a mark.

 I have since purchased the book and re-read twice.
 Highly recommended.

-Magic Bus: On The Hippie Trail from Instanbul to India by Rory Maclean (2007, Penguin).
+Magic Bus: On The Hippie Trail from Istanbul to India by Rory Maclean (2007, Penguin).

 To be honest, I didn’t fully understand the Hippie Trail until I read Maclean’s book.
 It brings the Lonely Planet generation a dose of what “travelling” was.
 Some of us were lucky enough to have parents who make the journey and all of us have it to be thankful for.
 Founders from many of today’s biggest travel guides make the adventure and opened a new book in the world of Tourism.
 Maclean visits the original stops for the hippie buses and talks to original hippies– those that never made it home.

 Although political times have changed, and Maclean addresses that Magic Bus showcases the original backpacker journey – a perfect companion to the traveller-at-heart.

 Turn Right At Machu Picchu: Rediscovering the Lost City One Step at a Time by Mark Adams (2012, Plume).

 Letters From Burma by Aung San Suu Kyi (2010, Penguin).